 The game, unlike the mentioned ones, are played in a 2.5 world.
 It’s mostly 2D, but there are some things that require the Z axis.
 To be quite frank, it is partially one of the problems with the game.
 More of that later.

-In a scale, Inside is mostly undecipherable, Limbo is a understandable (due the simple boy runs premise) and Little Nightmares might have the most clear story.
+In a scale, Inside is mostly undecipherable, Limbo is an understandable (due to the simple boy runs premise) and Little Nightmares might have the most clear story.

-The giant grotesque figures are super creepy, but after some deaths, they do not offer the terror that would might except.
-They fall mostly in the range of strange than from pure evil that want you dead.
+The giant grotesque figures are super creepy, but after some deaths, they do not offer the terror that one might except.
+They fall mostly in the range of stranger than from pure evil that want you dead.

 The visuals are amazing.
 It totally delivers the premise of uncanny familiarity and strangeness.
-The awkward felling that you know something is not right is present here.
-You character is relatable.
-It’s fragile nature makes the whole adventure more epic.
+The awkward feeling that you know something is not right is present here.
+Your character is relatable.
+Its fragile nature makes the whole adventure more epic.

-Because it have a chapter-like story.
+Because it has a chapter-like story.
 One could try to replay its best parts to manage to get achievements or contemplate better the scenarios.

 Note: I like the game so much that I was compelled to try it’s 3 expansions.
 Nice.